clef/handbook/Onboarding Documents/Communication and Transparency.md

 ### Calendar Updates

-If you're working remotely or from home, you should put a calendar event with that status for all the time you are out of the office.
+If you're working remotely or from home, you should put a calendar event indicating where you are working from for all the time you are out of the office.

 ### Slack